Summer Holiday in Stockholm

 There are heaps more going on in Stockholm with many concerts at the amusement park Gröna Lund, so be sure to look into what is going on when you visit this summer.

 July is not as eventful as most Swedes are on holiday and usually leave the city.
-Gröna Lund will still have concerts and there is also the Stockholm Street Festival in the beginning of July and Stockholm Pride kicks off 27 July.
+Gröna Lund will still have concerts and there is also the Stockholm Street Festival in the beginning of July and Stockholm Pride kicks off at the end of July.

 Images credit thanks to Visit Sweden, Ole Ericson, Carolina Romare & Henrik Trygg.